anomalylabs/anomaly-theme/README.md

-# anomaly-theme
+# Anomaly Theme

-The default admin theme for Streams Platform products from AnomalyLabs, Inc.
+The official admin theme for Streams Platform products from AnomalyLabs, Inc.